Arlington Heights High School

 Arlington Heights High School (AHHS, Heights) is a secondary school located in Fort Worth, Texas, United States.
-The school, which serves grades 9 through 12, is a part of the Fort Worth Independent School District.
+The school serves grades 9 through 12, and is a part of the Fort Worth Independent School District.
 Its mascot is the Yellow Jacket and its colors are blue and gold.

-Arlington Heights High School serves western portions of Fort Worth including the Como, Arlington Heights, Ridglea, Meadows West, and Rivercrest neighborhoods, and the City of Westover Hills.
-As of 1996 some students were bussed in from the Butler subsidized housing in Downtown Fort Worth and some communities in southeast Fort Worth with racial and ethnic minority groups.
+Arlington Heights High School serves western portions of Fort Worth including the Como, Arlington Heights, Ridglea, Meadows West and Rivercrest neighborhoods, as well as the city of Westover Hills.

-Hollace Weiner of the Fort Worth Star-Telegram said in 1996 that the school was a "scholastically touted institution that draws students from private schools."

 History

 Arlington Heights High School was established in 1922 and hosted 715 students in its inaugural year.
-The current building was built in 1937 to a design by Preston Geren Sr. Originally, students from this area attended Stripling High School in the 1920s, which is now a feeder middle school.
+The current building was built in 1937 based on a design by Preston Geren Sr. Students from the area had previously attended Stripling High School, which is now a feeder middle school.

-Arlington Heights was generally affluent and white until the late 1960s.
-African American students attended Como High School, which no longer exists and was merged with Arlington Heights at its closing.
-Students at Arlington Heights refer to their school as "The Hill", as the main building offers a view of the Trinity River valley to the south, from which AHHS is visible.
+Arlington Heights was generally affluent and White until the late 1960s.
+Black students at the time attended Como High School, which no longer exists and was merged with Arlington Heights at its closing.

-In 1968 Western Hills High School was initially hosted in temporary buildings at Arlington Heights, until its campus opened in 1969. on the 25-acre tract in West Fort Worth at 3600 Boston Avenue.
+In 1968, Western Hills High School was hosted in temporary buildings at Arlington Heights until its campus opened in 1969 on a 25-acre tract in West Fort Worth at 3600 Boston Avenue.